DanielSOhara27/PaaS-enabling-rapid-and-reliable-software-development/Readme.md

  * Contains the name of the individuals on your team
  * Contains a link to your Github repository
  * Contains a link to your running application in Cloud Foundry
+    * The link will be the application's ROUTE in CloudFoundry
 * I should be able to use the application to upload an image